erikglee/OSPREY_BIDS/docs/source/processing_pipeline_details.rst

 In this section, we describe how OSPREY_BIDS utilizes (a-e) to do processing.
 This section is not meant to describe how input files should be formatted, but rather how they are used by the OSPREY_BIDS pipeline.
-Prior to reading this, read the :doc:`expected inputs <expected_inputs>` section which has contains a subset of information not covered here.
+Prior to reading this, read the :doc:`expected inputs <expected_inputs>` section which contains a subset of information not covered here.

-1. OSPREY_BIDS starts by finding the first group of files (whether a subject or session), that will be used for processing.
-Within OSPREY, a subject is first identified within the BIDS dataset.
+1. OSPREY_BIDS starts by first finding the group of files (whether a subject or session), that will be used for processing.
+A subject is first identified within the BIDS dataset.
    If this subject has sessions, then the session will be the fundamental unit of files to use for processing.
 Alterntively, the subject will be the fundamental unit of files for processing.
 2. The tool then searches for the T1w and or T2w image to utilize as the high resolution anatomical for